Sensex, Nifty: Why stock market selloff is turning uglier; Black Monday, China, Trump & more

-Stock market today: Indian stock investors are bracing for another round of selloff, this time deeper, after China decided to levy 34 per cent duties on all US imports and impose export controls on rare earth minerals from April 10, as the tit-for-tat tariffs by the two of world's largest economies threaten the global economic growth.
+Stock market today: Indian stock investors are bracing for another round of selloff, this time deeper, after China decided to levy 34 per cent duties on all US imports and impose export controls on rare earth minerals from April 10.
+The tit-for-tat tariffs by the two of world's largest economies is threatening the global economic growth.
 India, which is discussing bilateral trade agreements with the US administration, can be no exception.

 With fresh import tariffs by China, demand for US exports may decline, which could weaken the US economy.
 Given China's heft -- it is a top trading partner with 120 countries, including India, a higher US tariff would only lead to outsized supply of Chinese goods, hitting domestic manufacturing, Systematix warned.